xitongsys/parquet-go/README.md

 ## Schema
-There are three methods to define the schema:
+There are three methods to define the schema: go struct tags, Json, CSV metadata.
+Only items in schema will be written and others will be ignored.

 ### Tag
 ```golang
 type Student struct {